Canadian National Railway shareholder urges board to amend Kansas City deal

-Billionaire hedge fund manager Chris Hohn on Tuesday urged Canadian National Railway (CNR.TO) to abandon its $33.6 billion bid for Kansas City Southern (KSU.N) unless the Canadian railroad operator changed its agreement to drop a key feature that could invite more regulatory scrutiny.
+May 18 (Reuters) - Billionaire hedge fund manager Chris Hohn on Tuesday urged Canadian National Railway to abandon its $33.6 billion bid for Kansas City Southern unless the Canadian railroad operator changed its agreement to drop a key feature that could invite more regulatory scrutiny.

 Hohn’s TCI Fund Management, which has a 2.93% stake in Canadian National (CN), said the company should not go ahead with its plan to create a voting trust structure for the takeover.

-"CN regularly engages with and welcomes constructive input from its shareholders.
-CN's board believes its pro-competitive combination with Kansas City Southern is in the best interest of CN's shareholders," a spokesperson for CN in a statement.

-CN and Canadian Pacific Railway (CP.TO) are seeking to buy U.S. railroad Kansas City Southern to create a North American railway spanning the United States, Mexico and Canada. read more
+CN and Canadian Pacific Railway are seeking to buy U.S. railroad Kansas City Southern to create a North American railway spanning the United States, Mexico and Canada.

 Kansas City last week accepted CN’s $33.6 billion acquisition offer, upending a $29 billion deal with Canadian Pacific.